Aaron Judge Preview, Player Props: Yankees vs. Red Sox

-On Saturday, Aaron Judge (.477 on-base percentage in past 10 games, 64 points above season-long percentage) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 1:05 PM ET.
+On Sunday, Aaron Judge (on the back of going 1-for-4 with a home run and an RBI) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Josh Winckowski.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-4 against the Red Sox.

 Aaron Judge Game Info & Props vs. the Red Sox